FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

       print("couldn't get user")
       print(e)

-    return render(request, "fusiondemoapp/dashboard.html", {"birthday": birthday})
+    return render(request, "secretbirthdaysapp/dashboard.html", {"birthday": birthday})
 ```
-Here we check if the user can log in (functionality we still have to write).
-If everything looks OK, we retrieve the user's birthday from FusionAuth (which it doesn't have by default as we don't get this information from Google or when the user registers).
+Here we check if the user can log in (note, this is functionality we still have to write).
+If everything looks okay, we retrieve the user's birthday from FusionAuth (which it doesn't have by default as we don't get this information from Google or when the user registers).

 3. Add the Logout view